yali2021/databricks-ecommerce-analytics/README.md

 - Executive-level revenue and order monitoring
 - Customer purchasing behavior analysis
-- Retention and cohort analysis for growth insights
 - Reusable analytics tables for BI and reporting

 ---